 How do I obtain a residence permit in Malta as a German citizen?

 German citizens will have to observe the main rules for obtaining permanent residence in Malta, once they decide on the length of stay in this country.
 An Ordinary Residence permit is required for citizens staying more than just 3 months in Malta.
 The entitled authorities will ask for a lease contract, a valid passport, and some photos as part of the application.
-As for the permanent residence permit, this is issued for German citizens living in Malta for more than just 5 years.
+As for the permanent residence permit, this is issued for German citizens living in Malta for more than just 5 years. that to us about how to move to Malta.

 German company relocation to Malta